 Symptoms of a taurine deficiency in cats often progress slowly, leading to blindness and heart failure.
 A cat’s eye health and vision will slowly start to decline, and it will become harder for the heart to deliver blood throughout the body.
 Because taurine deficiencies can become life-threatening, it’s important to ensure that your cat is receiving enough taurine.

-Keep in mind the vast majority of dry pet foods out there (kibble) contain little or no real meat, but instead use cheaper substitutes like grain proteins (corn gluten, wheat gluten, soy protein), and by-products such as meat and bone meal; these are poor taurine sources.
+Keep in mind the vast majority of dry pet foods out there (kibble) contain little or no real meat, but instead use cheaper substitutes like plant proteins (corn gluten, wheat gluten, soy and pea protein), and by-products such as meat and bone meal; these are poor taurine sources.
 Read the label on your pet’s food, not the price tag.

 The good news is taurine-deficient DCM heart disease can usually be reversed in dogs and cats by supplementing taurine or moving to a high-taurine diet until recovered.
 Taurine supplementation may slow or stop the progression of retinal degeneration, but is usually not successful in reversing the damage.